How to notify E.ON Next when someone dies

 Credit balances

 If the account was in credit – which is common where direct debits have been running ahead of actual usage – E.ON Next will issue a refund to the estate after the account is closed and final readings are processed.
-For credit balances over £300, they will ask for formal documentation such as a Grant of Probate or Letters of Administration before releasing the funds.
+For credit balances over £300, they will ask for formal documentation (Grant of Probate, Letters of Administration, or Scottish Confirmation) before releasing the funds.
 For smaller balances, this documentation is not required.

 Debt on the account